Tiberiu97/Proiect-practic-Testare-manuala/README.md

 >* The entry criterias defined in the Test Planning phase have been achieved and the test process can continue.

   <h2>1.2 Test Monitoring and Control</h2>

+>* Various periodic reports were generated to reflect the current status of the testing process, in case of major problems control measures could be taken.
+The following status report was generated after 70% of the test cases were executed, on 17st July 2023:

   ![Screenshot_17](https://github.com/Tiberiu97/Proiect-practic-Testare-manuala/assets/135150382/a8e8f453-69be-42c0-b14e-78cc31b253c2)